Jesús Vázquez (television presenter): Biography

 Apart from Operación Triunfo and Survivor, in 2007, Vázquez hosted the reality show Nadie es perfecto, and in 2009, game shows Guerra de sesos alongside Almudena Cid, and Mi familia contra todos.
 In 2010, the last seasons Operación Triunfo and Survivor that featured Vázquez aired and he presented reality dating show I Love Escassi.

 When Telecinco and Cuatro merged into Mediaset España in 2011, it was decided that Vázquez would become a visible face of Cuatro.
 In Cuatro, he hosted the game show Uno para ganar (Spanish adaptation of Minute to Win It) and the fourth season of the reality television game show Pekín Express.

 In 2012, Vázquez moved back to Telecinco to host La Voz (Spanish version of The Voice).
 Since then, he has also hosted the talent shows La Voz Kids, Pequeños Gigantes, Levántate, Me lo dices o me lo cantas and Factor X.

 In 2016, Vázquez joined Got Talent España on its first season as one of the four judges.
 In 2017, Vázquez hosted Proyecto Bullying, a docu-show that centered on school bullying that will air on Cuatro.

+In 2025, he set a Guinness World Record as the presenter who has hosted the highest number of different television programmes in the Spanish language, with a total of 46.

+On 5 December 2025, it was announced that Vázquez would host Benidorm Fest on TVE.
+It was notable for being his first piece of work away from the Mediaset España network, with whom he had been in a golden handcuffs contract, since the 1990s.